ppy/osu-wiki/news/2025/2025-09-21-joke-4-registrations-now-open.md

 ---
 layout: post
-title: "Jaye's One Key Event 4 (The Great Escape): Registrations Now Open!"
+title: "Jaye's One Key Event 4: The Great Escape"
 date: 2025-09-21 12:00:00 +0000
 ---

-Only one button required?! — the largest 1-key competition is back again for another year of shenanigans and tomfoolery!
+Only one button required?!
+That's right, the largest 1-key competition is back again for another year of shenanigans and tomfoolery!

 ![](/wiki/shared/news/2025-09-21-joke-4-registrations-now-open/banner.jpg)